edgio-docs/edgio-docs/src/guides/v7/performance/compression.md

 ## Origin Server Compression {/*origin-server-compression*/}

 Origin server compression occurs when a web server associated with your origin configuration compresses the response it provides to {{ PRODUCT }}.
-It requires:
+This type of compression requires both of the following conditions to be met:

-1. The [accept-encoding request header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Encoding) set to one of the following values:
+1. The client's request must contain an [Accept-Encoding request header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Encoding) set to one or more of the following values:

     `gzip | deflate | bzip2 | br`

+	**Example:** `Accept-Encoding: gzip, deflate, br`

-2. The web server(s) associated with your origin configuration must support the compression method defined within the `accept-encoding` request header.
+2. The web server(s) associated with your origin configuration must support the compression method defined within the `Accept-Encoding` request header.

 <Callout type="info">

-  The `accept-encoding` header allows the user agent (e.g., a web browser) to indicate which compression methods it supports to the origin server.
+  The `Accept-Encoding` header allows the user agent (e.g., a web browser) to indicate which compression methods it supports to the origin server.

 </Callout>